 Highlights and what to expect:

 The show promotes all aspects of the Gold Coast’s agricultural, horticultural and cultural community.
-Highlights include cattle and horses shows, woodchopping and showbag displays.
-Patrons can enjoy performances, fireworks, thrill rides, amusement park, dog and pony club competitions.
-There are food stalls galore selling country snacks like showbags, lamingtons, fairy floss and showbiz pies.
+Highlights include cattle and horse shows, woodchopping and showbag displays.
+Patrons can enjoy performances, fireworks, thrill rides, dog and pony club competitions and more.
+There are food stalls galore selling country snacks like showbags, lamingtons, fairy floss and show pies.
 Visitors can also learn about farming and crafts through workshops and displays.
-With so much to see and do, there is entertainment for the entire family.

 Getting There